-UNCP employees (to include student employees) designated as “Responsible Employees” have a duty to report to the Office of Title IX and Clery Compliance any knowledge or information regarding an alleged sexual misconduct violation.
-All Responsible Employees are identified by their job descriptions and they and their obligations and duties are discussed on this Title IX and Clery Compliance website.
+UNCP employees (including student employees) designated as Officials with Authority and Mandated Reporters have a duty to report to the Office of Title IX and Clery Compliance any knowledge or information regarding an alleged sexual misconduct violation.
+All Mandated Reporters are identified by their job descriptions and they and their obligations and duties are discussed on this Title IX and Clery Compliance website.

-Responsible Employees, Campus Security Authorities, and all others should use the Sexual Misconduct Reporting form to file a complaint with the Title IX coordinator & Clery Compliance Officer.
-Complaints may also be filed in person, or by phone (910.521.6281).
+Officials with Authority (OWAs), Mandated Reporters, Campus Security Authorities, and all others should use the Sexual Harassment Reporting Form to file a complaint with the Title IX Coordinator & Clery Compliance Officer.
+Complaints may also be filed in person, email, or by phone (910.521.6281).

 Sexual assault, sexual exploitation, and other forms of sexual misconduct and violence may also be reported to the Southeastern Family Violence Center (800.742.7794) and/or the Robeson County Rape Crisis Center (910.739.6278).